 Participation in the Tournament requires following a procedure described in Appendix.
-Participating students must register as a team satisfying certain composition rules, respect certain deadlines, have sufficiently appropriate motivation according to an evaluation by the SOC, and pay participation fees if such fees are required in the current year of the tournament.
+Participating students must register as a team satisfying certain composition rules, respect certain deadlines, have made themselves known and entered into a partnership with MOC, come from a certain regional or national selection, and pay participation fees if such fees are required in the current year of the tournament.